Search for inelastic dark matter in events with two displaced muons and missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

-{ A search for dark matter in events with a displaced muon pair and missing transverse momentum is presented.
+{ A search for dark matter in events with a displaced nonresonant muon pair and missing transverse momentum is presented.
 The analysis is performed using an integrated luminosity of 138\fbinv of proton-proton ($\Pp\Pp$) collision data at a center-of-mass energy of 13\TeV produced by the LHC in 2016--2018.
 No significant excess over the predicted backgrounds is observed.
-Upper limits are set on the product of the inelastic dark matter production cross section $\sigma(\Pp\Pp\to \Ap \to \dm \, \DM)$ and the decay branching fraction $\mathcal{B}(\DM \to \dm \, \PGmp \, \PGmm)$, where \Ap is a dark photon and \dm and \DM are dark matter states with near mass degeneracy.
+Upper limits are set on the product of the inelastic dark matter production cross section $\sigma(\Pp\Pp\to \Ap \to \dm \, \DM)$ and the decay branching fraction $\mathcal{B}(\DM \to \dm \, \PGmp \, \PGmm)$, where \Ap is a dark photon and \dm and \DM are states in the dark sector with near mass degeneracy.
 This is the first dedicated collider search for inelastic dark matter. }

 { pdfauthor={CMS Collaboration}, pdftitle={Search for inelastic dark matter in events with two displaced muons and missing transverse momentum in proton-proton collisions at sqrt(s) = 13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, exotica, long-lived, inelastic, dark matter, dark photon, lepton-jet}}